Viktoriia-code/pomodoro-timer-android/README.md

 5. Settings and navigation support
 6. Persistent storage using Room Database
 7. Reactive UI powered by StateFlow
+8. Theme selection with persistent dark/light mode using DataStore

 ## Tech Stack